httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 integer   = ["-"] 1*19DIGIT
 ~~~

-Parsers that encounter an integer outside the range defined above MUST raise an error.
+Parsers that encounter an integer outside the range defined above MUST throw an error.
 Therefore, the value "9223372036854775809" would be invalid.
-Likewise, values that do not conform to the ABNF above are invalid, and MUST raise an error.
+Likewise, values that do not conform to the ABNF above are invalid, and MUST throw an error.

 For example, a header whose value is defined as a integer could look like: